 Angela Orend, MA

-Nancy Steinmetz, MA
+Nancy Steinmetz, ABD

 Jonetta Weber, PhD

 Dr. Weber is the Director of Academic Services in the Department of Sociology and an adjunct faculty member in both Sociology and in Sport Administration.
 She completed her BA in humanities (classical culture), MA in linguistics, MEd in sport administration, and PhD in education administration (sport administration) at the University of Louisville.
 Her main areas of interest include sport (history of sport, sport and academics), animals and society, and the sociology of holidays.
 She has taught courses in sociology (Sociology of Sport, Sociology of Aging, Sociology of Death and Dying, Animals and Society, and Sociology of Food) and in sport administration (Sociology of Sport, Athletics in Higher Education, and Women and Sport).
 She has published two articles in the area of gender and sport, one examining the lack of women represented on the covers of Sports Illustrated magazines, and another examining the lack of females featured in popular fishing magazines.
 Along with Dr. Jennifer Sinski, she and Dr. Carini recently had published an article in Anthrozoös which discusses "black dog syndrome" and have submitted another article examining "black cat syndrome."
 Currently, she and Dr. Carini are working on a follow-up article on their Sports Illustrated paper and another paper examining holidays in the U.S.

 email | (502) 852-8028 | 124 Lutz Hall